 Section 12.1 Members’ Firm Commitment.
 Contemporaneously with the execution of this Agreement, ECT shall enter into that certain Firm Gathering Agreement with the Company in the form attached hereto as Exhibit “D-1” and BR shall enter into that certain Firm Gathering Agreement with the Company in the form attached hereto as Exhibit “D-2” (the “Firm Gathering Agreements”).
 A Shipper Default under a Firm Gathering Agreement shall be an Event of Default under this Agreement giving rise to the remedies set forth in Section 14.1, unless the Company shall have exercised its right to pursue collection against the Shipper causing the Shipper Default and against any Person that shall have provided credit support to such Shipper.
 If the Firm Gathering Agreements are ever voided or the rates thereunder are reduced through third party or governmental action, then BR and ECT, as Members of the Company, shall each be obligated to take all measures necessary to cause the same revenue stream to be made available to the Company, whether through executing new agreements with the Company on substantially the same terms and conditions to gather Gas or otherwise, including the provision of adequate financial assurances or credit support.

 Section 12.2 Capacity Allocation and Expansion Determination Agreement.
-Contemporaneously with the execution of this Agreement, the Parties shall enter into that certain Capacity Allocation and Expansion Determination Agreement which provides, among other things, the terms pursuant to which revenues derived by the Company from transactions under Third Party Gathering Agreements and through any agreements other than the Firm Gathering Agreements shall be allocated and thereafter distributed.
+Contemporaneously with the execution of this Agreement, the Parties shall enter into that certain Capacity Allocation and Expansion Determination Agreement which provides, among other things, the terms pursuant to which revenues derived by the Company from the Lost Creek Plant, excess Natural Gas Fuel, and transactions under Third Party Gathering Agreements and through any agreements other than the Firm Gathering Agreements shall be allocated and thereafter distributed.

 article 13 DISSOLUTION OR BANKRUPTCY OF A MEMBER